Neil Crompton (diplomat): British Ambassador to Ukraine (2025-present)

 In October 2025, Crompton was appointed British Ambassador to Ukraine, succeeding Martin Harris.
 On 27 October 2025, he presented copies of his credentials to the Ukrainian Deputy Foreign Minister, Oleksandr Mishchenko.
 On 5 November 2025, he presented his credentials to President Volodymyr Zelenskyy in a ceremony held at the Saint Sophia Cathedral in Kyiv.
 In his remarks at the credential-presentation, Crompton reaffirmed the UK's commitment to supporting Ukraine's sovereignty and highlighted the UK–Ukraine “100 Year Partnership”.

 Personal life

 Crompton is married and has two children.

 Honours

 For his service in the capacity of chargé d'affaires in Tehran, Crompton was appointed a Commander of the Order of the British Empire (CBE) in the 2003 New Year Honours.
+In the 2026 King's Birthday Honours, Crompton was given the order of Knight Commander of the Order of St Michael and St George (KCMG) for "services to British foreign policy".